 Magnetic Resonance Imaging (MRI) - Musculoskeletal

-Magnetic resonance imaging (MRI) uses a powerful magnetic field, radio waves and a computer to produce detailed pictures of joints, soft tissues and bone.
+Magnetic resonance imaging (MRI) uses a powerful magnetic field, radio waves and a computer to produce detailed pictures of joints, soft tissues and bones.
 It is usually the best choice for evaluating the body for injuries, tumors, and degenerative disorders.

 Tell your doctor about any of your health problems, recent surgeries or allergies and whether there's a possibility you are pregnant.
 The magnetic field is not harmful, but it may cause some medical devices, such as cardiac pacemakers, to malfunction.
 Smaller metallic items in your body, like aneurysm clips, may even move.
 Most orthopedic implants pose no risk, but you should always tell the technologist if you have any devices or metal in your body.
 Guidelines about eating and drinking before your exam vary between facilities.
 Unless you are told otherwise, take your regular medications as usual.
 Leave jewelry at home and wear loose, comfortable clothing.
 You may be asked to wear a gown.
 If you have claustrophobia or anxiety, you may want to ask your doctor for a mild sedative prior to the exam.

 - What is MRI of the Musculoskeletal System?

 - What are some common uses of the MRI procedure?

 - How should I prepare?